jamf/regatta/docs/index.md

 ## Fault-tolerance and data availability

-Thanks to the Raft algorithm and data redundancy, Regatta is able to serve reads even in the event of network partition or node outage.
+Thanks to the Raft algorithm and data redundancy, Regatta can serve reads even in the event of network partition or node outage.

 ## Data persistance